partykit/partykit/apps/docs/src/content/docs/guides/persisting-state-into-storage.md

 ---
 title: Persisting state into storage
-description: Each PartyKit room comes with a transactional key-value Storage API to persist data alongside your party instance.
+description: Each PartyKit room comes with a transactional key-value Storage API to persist data alongside your party instance
 ---

 Each PartyKit room comes with a transactional key-value Storage API to persist data alongside your party instance.
 This page provides an overview on what Storage API is, its data format, and programming.